 The Sam’s Deodorant Stick’s fragrance comes from a blend of essential oils, such as sage lime, sandalwood, patchouli, and cedar.

 Founded in 2011, Sam’s first product was an all-natural soap strong enough to clean even the dirtiest, grimiest hands (i.e., the hands of a mechanic or carpenter), but they expanded into a variety of other products meant for use in everyday life by everyday people.

-Their mission includes focusing on integrity, trust, and transparency about how they make their products, while out-sourcing ingredients only from trusted U.S. suppliers.
-Sam’s also offers a full refund from within 30 days of purchase if you’re not satisfied with their product.
+Their mission includes focusing on integrity, trust, and transparency about how they make their products, outsourcing ingredients only from trusted U.S. suppliers.
+Sam’s also offers a full refund within 30 days of purchase if you’re not satisfied with their product.

-Sam’s makes all of its products come in small batches, which improves freshness and helps the product last longer.
-Their Natural Deodorant Stick will last you a long time anyway because you need only a swipe or two for long-lasting protection.
+Sam’s makes all of its products in small batches, which improves freshness and helps the product last longer.
+Their Natural Deodorant Stick will last you a long time, because you need only a swipe or two for long-lasting protection.

 Type: Deodorant stick

 - You only need to apply a small amount

 - Made in small batches to ensure overall quality and freshness

 - May develop a rash if you apply too much